 Written by: Jared Casazza, PT, DPT

-It’s currently the 2019 marketplace health insurance open enrollment period, so naturally there is a lot of interest in health insurance options and alternatives right now.
-I’ve seen a ton of posts recently in various travel healthcare groups regarding health insurance options, alternatives, and people asking for general advice.
+We get a lot of questions about travel therapist health insurance options and alternatives.
 Navigating the various health insurance options can be tough, especially with the many changes in the past decade and likely many changes to come in the future.
 Rising healthcare, and therefore health insurance, costs are a major concern for most Americans currently.

 For travel healthcare professionals, health insurance is a particularly common topic since our contracts are generally only 13 weeks at a time, and figuring out what to do about health insurance after a contract ends can be confusing.
 I want to explore the various options here and hopefully give you some insight to help you make a decision regarding your own health insurance as a travel therapist.

 ***Please note, we are not experts on health insurance plans, and this is just a summary of some information we’ve researched and gathered on our own.
 We encourage you to do your own research, and if necessary, reach out to a professional who deals with health insurance plans to ask further questions.
 We do know a private health insurance agent we can connect you with if you’re interested in asking further questions.